Konrad869/coffeehouse_page/README.md

-Strona  coffeehouse_page to strona  przedstawiająca stronę kawiarni.
-Strona została wykonana w technologi HTML i CSS  strona jest w pełni responsywna i zoptimalizowna pod SEO
+The coffeehouse_page is a page that presents the coffeehouse's website.
+The website was created using HTML and CSS technology, the website is fully responsive and optimized for SEO